icyyolo/TikTokHackathonSubmission/README.md

 # Byte meets Vibe

-Protect every face around you—our AI automatically detects and blurs bystander faces in real time, keeping your world private without missing a moment.
+Protect every face around you—our AI automatically detects and blurs bystander faces, and location indicators in real time, keeping your world private without missing a moment.

 ## How we built it
 Byte Meets Vibe has 2 components: the Frontend (React Native/Expo) and the Backend (Python Flask).